hennasingh/Potterville/README.md

 # Potterville - Trivial Pursuit

-The project is Harry Potter themed quiz.
-The app is built using HTML5, CSS3, JavaScript for the Milestone 2 project of Code Institute's Full Stack Development diploma.
+Potterville is a brief insight into magical Harry Potter series.
+The quiz app is built using HTML5, CSS3, JavaScript for the Milestone 2 project of Code Institute's Full Stack Development diploma.

 Live Link: https://hennasingh.github.io/Potterville/